 Now that you know the government expects these payments, let’s look at your options for getting them the cash.
 Because the IRS is so eager to get their money, they offer more than one way for you to do it.
 You can pay online, by phone, through a mobile device, by cash in-person, by check, or money order.
 You can learn more about each one — and their fees — through their website.

-What happens if your don’t make your quarterly tax payments
+What happens if you don’t make your quarterly tax payments?

 We get it — quarterly taxes are a big hassle.
 While it may be tempting to blow them off, doing so may lead to costly penalties.
 The good news is, you won’t owe a penalty if your quarterly estimated payments are the smaller of: